g-nerix/coding_challenge/README.md

 ## Now let's talk about some numbers:
 I planned on using mediapipe library to get landmarks from on the dataset.
 It returns a list of 468 3-D points on the face.
 This is far less than 1280X720 (921,600) points in the original dataset

-# I was not able to give enough time to this project and thereby this in incomplete
+# I was not able to give enough time to this project and thereby this is incomplete